 - IZ requirements are calculated as a percentage of total gross floor area (GFA) in a development, referred to as the "set-aside rate".
 This analysis tests a set-aside rate of 10% for both condominium and rental development, where 10% of a building must be provided at affordable rates. - At the current time, it is not believed that IZ can require that affordable units be provided in a specific tenure.
 As such, this analysis assesses the impact of providing affordable rental and ownership homes to satisfy IZ. - Affordable rental units are tested in both market condominium and market purpose-built rental developments.
-The affordability level is set to 100% of CMHC's average market rent (AMR) for each local municipality2.
+The affordability level is set to 100% of CMHC's average market rent (AMR) for each local municipality.
 Table 2 identifies the AMR rates used in the testing.

-Table 2

 CMHC Average Market Rent (AMR)

-Suite Type Caledon 1 Brampton Mississauga
+Suite Type Caledon Brampton Mississauga

 1B \$1,291 \$1,274 \$1,297

 2B \$1,460 \$1,447 \$1,466

 3B+ \$1,588 \$1,537 \$1,606

 1. The AMR of Peel Reg gion is used for Caledon ; Source: CMHC 2019 R ental Market Report

 • We test two lengths of affordability of rental units.
 First, affordability over a limited 25-year timeline, after which units may shift to market rates at tenant turnover.
-To simulate this, and quantify the eventual transition to market rental rates, the financial model estimates the value of affordable rental rates by calculating the present value of the affordable rental cash flow over the 25-year period of affordability, adding that to the present value of those units as market rental suites after 25-years of discounting.
-We also test a scenario where affordability in perpetuity is required.
+To simulate this, and quantify the eventual transition to market rental rates, the financial model estimates the value of affordable rental rates by calculating the present value of the affordable rental cash flow over the 25-year period of affordability, adding that to the present value of those units as market

-2 Due to a limited number of purpose-built rental projects in Caledon, CMHC does not report AMR for Caledon.
+&lt;sup>2 Due to a limited number of purpose-built rental projects in Caledon, CMHC does not report AMR for Caledon.
 In this study, the AMR of Peel Region is used for Caledon.